-Designation for wines of a higher quality class that must meet certain minimum requirements specific to each country's wine legislation.
-This is the highest quality level within the EU.
-As a rule, the lower level is the country wine.
-In many wine-growing countries there is a multi-level quality wine scheme (see under Grand Cru).
-For the EU member states there are prescribed quality wine tests, which are carried out by independent official bodies.
-If the result is positive, the official test number is assigned in Germany and the national test number in Austria.
+Designation for higher quality wines that must meet specific minimum wine law requirements in each country.
+Within the EU, this is the highest quality level.
+As a rule, the lower level is the Landwein.
+In many wine producing countries there is a multi-level quality wine scheme (see under Grand Cru).
+For the EU member states there are predefined quality wine tests that are carried out by independent official bodies.
+In the case of a positive result/notification, the official test number is awarded in Germany and the state test number in Austria.

-Due to the EU market regulation valid from August 2009, an origin-oriented system with new wine designations was introduced in the member countries.
-In Germany and Austria, quality wine and Prädikatswein correspond to the highest quality level wine PDO (wine with protected indication of origin).
-However, this new designation was banned in Austria in order to avoid consumer confusion.
-In Germany its use was prohibited until the end of 2011.
-The old terms "Qualitätswein" and "Prädikatswein" have been retained as "traditional indications" in both countries and are still valid.
-See in detail under quality system.
+The EU wine market regulation, which came into force in August 2009, introduced an origin-oriented system with new wine designations in the member states.
+In Germany and Austria, quality wine and predicate wine correspond to the highest quality level wine PDO (wine with protected indication of origin).
+However, this new designation was banned in Austria to avoid consumer confusion (however, it is allowed for food).
+In Germany, its use was prohibited until the end of 2011.
+The old terms Qualitätswein and Prädikatswein have been retained in both countries as "traditional indications" and are still valid.
+See in detail under Quality System.